Is your office's visitor logbook stuck in the 20th century? See the benefits of a visitor log and how going digital can improve office security and...

 Every business and organization has visitors.
-Some just get a few package and food deliveries.
-Others have customers, vendors and interview candidates streaming in and out all day.
+Some just get a few packages and food deliveries.
+Others have customers, vendors, and interview candidates streaming in and out all day.
 How offices manage visitors can be as varied as the organizations themselves.
 For some, the process of visitor check-in is regimented and formal.
 For others, handling guests is a fly-by-the-seat-of-the-pants affair.

 People have an inherent need to be recognized.
 The first step of recognizing visitors can be easy as saying, “hello”, having a sign that reads “Welcome Visitors” or a welcome screen that informs visitors of their next step.
 Not every location needs to roll out the red carpet for visitors, but every location needs to acknowledge the visitors who do walk through the door.